securitymates/securitymates.github.io/_posts/2025-06-26-Understanding OAuth 2.0: What It Is and How It Works.md

 ---

-Now that we’ve seen in detail how OAuth 2.0 works and explored its common grant types, it’s also important to briefly touch on a related concept which is **OpenID Connect (OIDC)**.
+Now that we've seen in detail how OAuth 2.0 works and explored its common grant types, it's also important to briefly touch on a related concept which is **OpenID Connect (OIDC)**.

 OAuth 2.0 and OpenID Connect (OIDC) are closely related but serve **different purposes**.
 OAuth 2.0 is an **authorization framework**, whereas OIDC is an **authentication protocol** built on top of OAuth 2.0.

 A key difference is that **OAuth 2.0 does not handle user identity** and it only deals with granting access to resources.
-If you’re using a feature like “Login with Google,” what you’re actually using is **OpenID Connect**, not plain OAuth.
+If you're using a feature like "Login with Google," what you're actually using is **OpenID Connect**, not plain OAuth.
 OIDC extends OAuth 2.0 by adding an identity layer, allowing clients to verify the identity of the user and retrieve basic profile information.

 ![OAuth vs OIDC](assets/img/diagrams/writeup_eight/oauth-oidc.jpg)